ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/src/chapter-7-1.md

-# Discussion of Ethical Considerations When Using AI for Climate Change Solutions

 In this chapter, we will discuss the ethical considerations that should be taken into account when using AI for climate change solutions.
 As with any technology, there are potential risks and challenges associated with the adoption of AI for addressing climate change, and it is important to consider these issues carefully.